Georgia Foreclosure Laws and Procedures

 What Is Preforeclosure?

 The period after you fall behind in payments, but before a foreclosure officially starts, is generally called the "preforeclosure" stage.
-(Sometimes, people refer to the period before a foreclosure sale actually happens as "preforeclosure," too.)
-During this time, the servicer can charge you various fees, like late charges and inspection fees, and, in most cases, must inform you about ways to avoid foreclosure and send you a preforeclosure notice called a "breach letter."
+(Sometimes, people refer to the period before a foreclosure sale happens as "preforeclosure," too.)

-When Can Foreclosure Start?
+When Can a Georgia Foreclosure Start?

-Under federal law, the servicer usually can't officially begin a foreclosure until you're more than 120 days past due on payments, subject to a few exceptions.
+Under federal law, the servicer usually can't start a foreclosure until the borrower is over 120 days delinquent on payments, subject to a few exceptions.
 (12 C.F.R. § 1024.41).
-This 120-day period provides most homeowners with ample opportunity to submit a loss mitigation application to the servicer.
+This 120-day period provides most homeowners ample opportunity to submit a loss mitigation application to the servicer.

-What Is the Foreclosure Process in Georgia?
+What Are the Different Types of Foreclosures in Georgia?

 If you default on your mortgage payments in Georgia, the lender may foreclose using a judicial or nonjudicial method.

-How Judicial Foreclosures Work
+How Do Judicial Foreclosures Work in Georgia?

 A judicial foreclosure begins when the lender files a lawsuit asking a court for an order allowing a foreclosure sale.
 If you don't respond with a written answer, the lender will automatically win the case.
 But if you choose to defend the foreclosure lawsuit, the court will review the evidence and determine the winner.
 If the lender wins, the judge will enter a judgment and order your home sold at auction.

-How Nonjudicial Foreclosures Work
+How Do Nonjudicial Foreclosures Work?

-If the lender chooses a nonjudicial foreclosure, it must complete the out-of-court procedures described in the state statutes.
+If the lender chooses a nonjudicial foreclosure, it must complete the out-of-court procedures set out in the state statutes and described in detail below.
 After completing the required steps, the lender can sell the home at a foreclosure sale.
-Most lenders opt to use the nonjudicial process because it's quicker and cheaper than litigating the matter in court.

 Again, most residential foreclosures in Georgia are nonjudicial.
 Here's how the process works.

-Notice of Intent to Foreclose
+Notice of Intent to Foreclose in Georgia

 Under Georgia law, no later than 30 days before the date of the scheduled foreclosure sale, the lender must send you a notice of the initiation of proceedings to exercise a power of sale (that is, notice of the nonjudicial foreclosure).
-The notice must be sent via registered mail, certified mail, or overnight delivery, return receipt requested, to the property address, or to any other address you've designated by written notice to the lender.
+The notice must be sent via registered mail, certified mail, or overnight delivery, return receipt requested, to the property address or to any other address you've designated by written notice to the lender.
 (Ga.
 Code Ann. § 44-14-162.2).

-The notice will include, among other things, the name, address, and telephone number of the individual or entity that has full authority to negotiate, amend, and modify all terms of the mortgage, which is generally the loan servicer.
+The notice will include, among other things, the name, address, and telephone number of the individual or entity with full authority to negotiate, amend, and modify all terms of the mortgage, which is generally the loan servicer.
 It will also usually include a copy of the published advertisement (see below).
 (Ga.
 Code Ann. §§ 44-14-162, 44-14-162.2).

 Ten-Day Attorneys' Fees Notice